St. Johns Street Redesign Project

 - St. Johns Street at Ioco Road

-Construction is set to begin in the summer of 2023 and will include the following enhancements to the south side of St. Johns St.
+Construction began in the summer of 2023 and included the following enhancements to the south side of St. Johns St.

 - improved safety for bicyclists and pedestrians with separate cycle lanes from Kyle St. to Grant St. and upgrades to the sidewalks